freeCodeCamp/freeCodeCamp/guide/english/security/wireshark/index.md

 Wireshark is an open source network analyzer application that is available for Linux, macOS and Windows.
 It allows you to "sniff" [packets](../../network-engineering/packets/) being sent to and from different nodes on a network.

 ### Features of wireshark:
-* supports more than 1,000 protocols
+* Supports more than 1,000 protocols
 * Ability to do live capture and offline analysis
 * Has the most powerful display filters in the industry
 * Captured network data can be displayed via GUI or via a command-line TShark tool
-* Able to read/write many different capture file format such as tcpdump (lipcap),Network General Sniffer,Cisco Seure IDS iplog Microsoft Network Monitor,and other
+* Able to read/write many different capture file format such as tcpdump (libpcap), Network General Sniffer, Cisco Seure IDS, iplog, Microsoft Network Monitor, and more
-* Live data can be read from IEEE802.11,Bluetooth,and Ethernet
+* Live data can be read from IEEE 802.11, Bluetooth, and Ethernet
-* The output can be exported to XML,post script,CSV,and plaintext
+* The output can be exported to XML, PostScript, CSV, and plaintext

 #### Why use Wireshark?
 Wireshark is a powerful tool, you might use it to: